 The 10 Best Magnetic Car Mounts

 This wiki has been updated 35 times since it was first published in December of 2017.
 We would never advocate texting while you're driving, but as long as you’re careful and abide by the rules of the road, there’s no reason you shouldn’t enjoy the convenience of one of these magnetic car mounts.
 They help you position your mobile device so you can easily track a GPS app or manage your music.
 But please, only mess with your phone or tablet when you are stopped.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes